jhrcek/graph-editor/README.md

 - [ ] Ability to save / load multiple graphs in local storage

 # TODOs
-- [ ] Add empty canvas instruction like "Click anywhere to create new node"
 - [ ] Add mode dependent SVG cursors to make semantics of mouse actions clearer